Nerve Supply Of Lower Limb Question And Answers

 Common Peroneal Nerve Origin

-• It is smaller terminal branch of sciatic nerve.
+• Common Peroneal Nerve is a smaller terminal branch of the sciatic nerve.

 Common Peroneal Nerve Root Value